 Contributing to the advancement of liver disease, mitochondrial damage is typically associated with aging and alcohol abuse.
 However, we now know that even a seemingly innocuous can of soda can contribute to the breakdown of liver health.

 While it is easy to be disarmed by yet another of soda’s ingredients, there is hope in minimizing any potential toxic and mitochondrial damage from sodium benzoate.
-A single supplement combining milk thistle and NT Factor acts as a one-two punch to protect the liver.
-For anybody refusing to completely abandon his or her favorite soft drink, Fatigue Relief Plus marries these two ingredients:
+A single supplement containing NT Factor along with a milk thistle supplement acts as a one-two punch to protect the liver.
+About these two ingredients:

 1. Milk Thistle – This herb has been used for centuries to protect liver cells from toxic infiltration.
 By strengthening the cell wall of hepatocytes (liver cells), milk thistle is able to prevent poisonous substances such as benzene from entering and damaging the cell.